fossunited/monschool-website/courses/self-hosting-101/week1/using-tmux.md

 ---

 `tmux` is a terminal multiplexer, which allows you to create and persist "shell sessions" on the server.
 This is helpful if you have to run a long-running command and don't want the process to be killed if your SSH connection is interuppted for any reason.
 This is also helpful if you have more than 1 person logging in to your server and you together need to work on the same session.

 `tmux` allows you to _attach_ multiple shells to the same terminal session.
 That means you can open a `tmux` window, split it into multiple parts (_panes_) and run different commands on each of them.

-Our task for this lesson is to run a command `fortune; sleep 60`.
+Our task for this lesson is to run a command `nano week1/hello.txt`.
 This command prints the message on the terminal but takes 60 seconds to complete.

 Let's create a new session with: